AzzamAlbluwi/Fuzzy-Logic-Intrusion-Detection/README.md

 ## Acknowledgments

-Special thanks to Dr. John Doe and the XYZ Research Lab for their support and guidance during this project.
+Special thanks to Dr. Liyth and Yousef Al-Suiwdan for their support and guidance during this project.

 ## Contact

-For any questions or feedback, please contact John Doe at john.doe@example.com.
+For any questions or feedback, please contact Me at AlbluwiAzzam@gmail.com